aweymo-ui/source_cr_free/content/basics/start.md

 ## Creative Commons

-While our [U of I Library Copyright Guide](https://www.lib.uidaho.edu/copyright/guide.html) and the [Cornell Libguide](https://guides.library.cornell.edu/copyright/publicdomain) are excellent, thorough resources, my goal here is to provide an abridged version of issues you will most likely to encounter sourcing copyright free media to compliment your research.
+While our [U of I Library Copyright Guide](https://www.lib.uidaho.edu/copyright/guide.html) and the [Cornell Libguide](https://guides.library.cornell.edu/copyright/publicdomain){:target="_blank" rel="noopener"}  are excellent, thorough resources, my goal here is to provide an abridged version of issues you will most likely to encounter sourcing copyright free media to compliment your research.

-First off, items can be made available by any one of the [six creative commons licenses](https://creativecommons.org/share-your-work/cclicenses/).
-This [License Chooser](https://chooser-beta.creativecommons.org/) module created by the Creative Commons is helpful in understanding why people choose the different variations you'll encounter during research.
+First off, items can be made available by any one of the [six creative commons licenses](https://creativecommons.org/share-your-work/cclicenses/){:target="_blank" rel="noopener"} .
+This [License Chooser](https://chooser-beta.creativecommons.org/){:target="_blank" rel="noopener"}  module created by the Creative Commons is helpful in understanding why people choose the different variations you'll encounter during research.

 -------------